TheRadikalStyle/CircleGauge/README.md

 # CircleGauge

-Android library for usa a circle gauge on projects
+Circle Gauge

-~ NO USABLE YET
+An Android Library for draw a simple gauge on your apps